PFAttack: Stealthy Attack Bypassing Group Fairness in Federated Learning: Related Work

-\textbf{Existing attacks in FL.} Attacks in FL can be broadly categorized as either untargeted or targeted.
+\textbf{Attacks in Federated Learning.} Attacks in FL can be broadly categorized as either untargeted or targeted.
 Untargeted attacks \cite{247652,shejwalkar2021manipulating} are designed to diminish the prediction accuracy of the global model on benign client data.
 Among untargeted attacks, Byzantine attacks \cite{10.1007/978-3-030-58951-6_24} represent an extreme form, wherein adversarial clients share randomly generated model updates or train over data that has been randomly modified, resulting in unpredictable model updates.
 Targeted attacks \cite{bagdasaryan2020backdoor,NEURIPS2020_b8ffa41d,pmlr-v162-zhang22w,nguyen2022flame,10.1145/3581783.3612474}, also known as backdoor attacks, manipulate the global model to trigger a specific prediction when the input data contains a certain pattern, referred to as ``triggers''.
 The model’s prediction accuracy remains unchanged for other regular data.
-For example, Bagdasaryan et al. \cite{bagdasaryan2020backdoor} have introduced a method for backdoor attacks through model replacement, causing an image classifier to assign a label chosen by the attacker to images exhibiting specific features.
+For example, \citet{bagdasaryan2020backdoor} have introduced a method for backdoor attacks through model replacement, causing an image classifier to assign a label chosen by the attacker to images exhibiting specific features.
 This approach can also compel a word predictor to complete certain sentences with a word specified by the attacker.
-In a similar vein, Wang et al. \cite{NEURIPS2020_b8ffa41d} have presented edge-case backdoor attacks that focus on misclassifying predictions for sub-tasks located at the tail of the data distribution.
-Additionally, Zhang et al. \cite{pmlr-v162-zhang22w} have proposed Neurotoxin, a technique that effectively doubles the resilience of backdoor attacks.
-He et al. \cite{10296882} have extended backdoor attacks to the vertical federated learning (VFL) scenario.
+In a similar vein, \citet{NEURIPS2020_b8ffa41d} have presented edge-case backdoor attacks that focus on misclassifying predictions for sub-tasks located at the tail of the data distribution.
+Additionally, \citet{pmlr-v162-zhang22w} have proposed Neurotoxin, a technique that effectively doubles the resilience of backdoor attacks. \citet{10296882} have extended backdoor attacks to the vertical federated learning (VFL) scenario.
+In federated learning, the existing attacks on the model performance primarily focus on accuracy.
+To the best of our knowledge, no previous work has focused on the issue of group fairness attacks in FL, which could render the fair FL useless.